Student Life and Student Services

 Graduate Writing Center

 The Graduate Writing Center, a branch of the Office of Student Affairs, offers a variety of writing services to the Teachers College community.
-During private consultations, writers have the opportunity to focus on any aspect of their writing with one of our qualified advisors.
-The types of assistance often sought are on both the micro and macro levels, including brainstorming, organizing, drafting, and writing coaching and instruction.
-The Graduate Writing Center also offers workshops throughout the year on topics that meet the wide-reaching needs of the Teachers College population.
+During private consultations with peer advisors, writers have the opportunity to focus on different aspects of the writing process.
+The types of assistance often sought include support with brainstorming, organizing, drafting, and revising.
+The Graduate Writing Center also offers workshops throughout the year on topics such as academic writing, concept mapping, outlining, and researching and writing literature reviews.
 The mission of the Graduate Writing Center is to support visitors' development as writers, rather than serve as a proofreading or editing service.

 For more information please contact the Graduate Writing Center at (212) 678-3789 or email email@example.com.

 Teachers College has a long history of welcoming international students, scholars and faculty to our academic and social community.
-Currently, over 950 students from 85 countries are enrolled at all degree levels and in every department.
+Currently, over 1300 students and scholars from over 80 countries are enrolled at all degree levels and in every department.
 The Office of International Services (OIS) provides extensive orientation and intercultural programs throughout the year; information on responsibilities, benefits and alternatives under immigration laws and regulations; counsel on personal, financial, cultural, academic and other concerns; and campus-wide international awareness events.
 The OIS staff also assists students in contacting campus and community resources when appropriate.
-In addition, OIS provides visa and orientation services for international visiting scholars, visa services for non-immigrant staff, resources for delegations of international visitors and assistance to the College community on regulatory compliance and other international issues and concerns.
+In addition, OIS provides visa and orientation services for international visiting scholars, visa services for non-immigrant staff, resources for international visitors and assistance to the College community on regulatory compliance and other international issues and concerns.
 The office is located in L5 Whittier Hall; (212) 678-3939.
 Interested individuals can contact the staff by email at firstname.lastname@example.org.
 In addition, prospective, admitted and current students are encouraged to go to www.tc.edu/international for up-to-date information.

 Individuals with Disabilities